 The Missouri Department of Natural Resources' Division of Energy is working to educate the public on ways to increase energy efficiency in residential and commercial buildings.
-The center has developed and expanded this website which includes information such as low-cost tips for lowering heating and cooling costs.
-The following tips below can help the public save energy and money in their residential and commercial buildings while supporting our economy and protecting our energy security.
+The division has developed and expanded this website, which includes information such as low-cost tips for lowering heating and cooling costs.
+The following tips can help the public save energy and money in their residential and commercial buildings while supporting our economy and protecting our energy security.

 Winter Heating Cost Information

 - Energy Savers - Tips on Saving Energy and Money at Home (U.S. DOE)

 - El Ahorro de Energia (Energy Savers Spanish Version, (U.S. DOE)